brianpattison/ember-titanium-submodule/README.md

 This is an experimental version of [Ember-Titanium](https://github.com/ebryn/ember-titanium).
 Use at your own risk.
 I do.

+The goal of this fork of Ember-Titanium is for maximum code reuse and apps that load as fast as possible by not reading JS that isn't used.

 ## Add Ember-Titanium to your Titanium Project

 Use this command in Terminal while in the root directory of your Titanium project: